 For a team to perform efficiently, all members need to be on the same track.
 Keep everybody informed of new changes and developments by delivering constant updates.

 Today it is easier than ever to coordinate efforts using smartphone applications like group messengers or synced task apps.
-An open channel of communication allows members to express their feelings, ideas, and opinions freely, and this avoids conflict and keeps teamwork cohesion on track.
+An open channel of communication allows members to freely express their feelings, ideas, and opinions, which avoids conflict and keeps teamwork cohesion on track.

 An informal environment removes barriers to communication.
 However, workers must be comfortable enough to confide their reservations and issues.